Ideal for Summer Season

 Ajaccio is a working town of bustling streets, markets, palm trees, traffic, people, fountains, monuments, and rickety buildings.
 It has a charm and a buzz all of its own.
 Step ashore for dinner or for a drink and sit back and watch the world go by.
 The sumptuous cathedral (1582) and Napoleon’s house are some of the town’s must-see attractions.

-Enjoy the terrace of the Grand Café Napoleon for afternoon drinks and we will suggest the restaurant of the Palm Beach Hotel for the best dinner in town.
+Spend the day lounging about in by the sleepy waves before you enjoy the terrace of the Grand Café Napoleon for afternoon drinks.
+We suggest the restaurant of the Palm Beach Hotel for the best dinner in town, or wander the promenade and find a quiet local restaurant to dine at.

 - Day 11